 A shell script using sed to parse the output of

 gpg --list-keys --with-colons ... and generate a list of Mutt

 send-hook "!~l ~t mail@example\\.org" "set crypt_autoencrypt crypt_autosign autocrypt_reply=no"

-commands for each UID, discarding disabled, expired or revoked keys.
+commands for each UID, discarding disabled, expired, invalid or revoked keys.

 Also available at Codeberg.